babelsociety/website/content/plan/index.md

 # Spread the word

-In order to be carried out, Terra Project requires likely-minded people interested in the type of society described, but also a considerable amount of resources and pool of talents.
+In order to be carried out, Babel Society requires likely-minded people interested in the type of society described, but also a considerable amount of resources and pool of talents.
 In order to obtain these essential elements, we need to spread the word as much as we can.

 Like any other starting project, gaining visibility will not be easy, the important thing is to persist and push forward.